-- Measured data are organized in a hierarchy of (1) Folder, (2) Series,

-(3) Shot number.

-- Maximum counts are the following.

-- o 1000 folders, named F000 F999

-- 100 series in one folder, named S00 S99

-- 100 shots in one series, counted from 1 100

-- The data are stored on the storage memory card each time you start a new series.
-Until this point, the data are stored in a volatile memory only.
-Remember to start a new series to keep all your data

-safely stored on SD card.
+- Measured data are organized in a hierarchy of (1) Folder, (2) Series, (3) Shot number.
+Maximum counts are the following. - o 1000 folders, named F000 F999, Fint = internal memory - o 100 series in one folder, named S00 S99 - 100 shots in one series, counted from 1 100 - The data are stored on the SD memory.
+The actual save operation to SD card happens only after explicitly pressing [Next] key at the end of the series that you want to save.
+Until this point, the data are stored in an internal (Fint) memory only.
 This behavior is intentional and allows to speed up processing time between the shots.

-- Each time you turn on the unit, the device checks for already used folders and a new folder is created.
+The save operation on the last series also increments the series counter and clears the display for new data series. - Each time you turn on the unit, the device checks for already used folders and a new folder is created.
 A similar procedure happens when the count of series rotates from 99 to 00.
-Under a normal situation, the device configuration file stores the last used folder name, and a new folder is created with the next sequential number. - The device will never overwrite any existing folder.
+The device configuration file stores the last used folder name, and a new folder is created with the next sequential number. - The device will never overwrite any existing folder.
 This ensures that all your data are completely under your control.
-If next sequential folder name is already used, the device will search for an unused folder name.
+If the next sequential folder name is already used, the device will search for an unused folder name.
 If there is no unused folder name, the device stops and prompts you to insert a new fresh storage card or to manually erase the existing one.
 In order to do that, remove the SD card from the device and erase it on your personal computer. - You can safely temporarily remove (and reinsert) the SD card, even if the device is powered on, provided that you make sure that the device is not trying to access it.
 The device accesses the SD card in the following situations: (1) during device start up, (2) when storing current series, after the new series is started, (3) when exiting from the configuration mode.
 When doing this temporary removal, please reinsert the same unmodified card, otherwise the device might be confused by a different folder structure. - Inserting and removing the SD card.
-The device has a very small form factor, and the placement and access to the SD card had to be adjusted to that.
+The device has a very small form factor and must have a robust construction.
+The placement and access to the SD card had to be adjusted to that.
 The SD card has a spring-loaded push-push slot.
-Use the battery lid as a tool to push the card and to remove the card in the provided case opening by holding it between your nail and battery lid corner.
+SD card is placed under the battery.
+Use tweezers to access it.
+The card is oriented with contacts facing the display side of the device.